top of page

 Training and Experience

-Requires a Master’s degree from an accredited college or university with a major in Social Work, Psychology,
+Requires Licensure, a master’s degree with a major in Social Work, Psychology, Marriage, Family and Child

 Salary and Benefits: